ika-rwth-aachen/carlos/utils/tutorial/README.md

 ## Running the Compose Setup

-### CARLA Server
+### CARLA Server + Client

 The [CARLA simulator](https://github.com/carla-simulator/carla) is a powerful open-source simulation tool based on Unreal Engine.
 It uses a server-client architecture providing APIs for Python, C++ and ROS applications.

-In the first example, we are starting a CARLA server and its GUI along with a Python API client.
-Both processes are running in the carla-simulator container which can be launched via Docker Compose.
+In the first example, we are starting a CARLA serveralong with a Python API client.
+The two processes are running in dedicated containers which can be launched via Docker Compose.
 Detailed information about Docker Compose can be found in the official [documentation](https://docs.docker.com/compose/).

 > [!IMPORTANT]
 > Make sure that your machine has access to its X server to enable graphical output.